seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 1. Follow the steps outline in [Create or update Azure custom roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal#start-from-scratch)

+3. For the name I reccomend using **Microsoft Sentinel Defender for Cloud Connector Contributor**

-2. For the role definition use the [custom role defintion](https://github.com/seanstark/sentinel-tools/blob/main/enable-sentinel-mdfc-sub-con/custom-role.json)
+4. For the role definition use the [custom role defintion](https://github.com/seanstark/sentinel-tools/blob/main/enable-sentinel-mdfc-sub-con/custom-role.json)

 ### Deploy the Logic App